spencermountain/spacetime/README.md

 <i>it's a little subtle</i>, but `Date objects` always run with a bias of the local calendar.

-They can't do anything else, and it's a tricky place to be in these days.
+They can't do anything else.

 <div align="left">
-  <h3> try to pretend another timezone 😅</h3>
+  <h3> try to hack another timezone 😅</h3>
 </div>
-just shifting forward the epoch..
+just shift forward the epoch..

 ```js
 here = new Date()